 (3) Employee Stock Options.
-The Compensation and Benefits Committee believes that its awards of stock options have successfully focused the Company's management personnel on building profitability and shareholder value.
-The Board of Directors considers this policy highly contributory to growth in future shareholder value.
-The number of options awarded in 2014 reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
-No explicit formula criteria are utilized, other than minimizing dilution to shareholder interests and the impact on earnings per share for option expense.
-When taken together with the share repurchase program, the net result of the option program over the last ten years has been awarding option shares to key employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market during the same time period.
+The Compensation and Benefits Committee believes that its awards of stock options have successfully focused the Company's management personnel on building profitability and stockholder value.
+The Board of Directors considers this policy highly contributory to growth in future stockholder value.
+The number of options awarded in 2016 reflects the judgment of the Board of the number of options sufficient to constitute a material, recognizable benefit to recipients.
+No explicit formula criteria are utilized, other than minimizing dilution to stockholder interests and the impact on earnings per share for option expense.
+When taken together with the share repurchase program, the net result of the option program over the last twenty years has been awarding option shares to key employees at a higher price, and in substantially smaller amounts, than shares actually repurchased in the open market during the same time period.

-At the 2003 Annual Meeting, shareholders approved the 2003 Employees' and Directors' Incentive Plan, under which up to 1.2 million shares could have been granted over the ten-year life of the plan.
-During the same period of time that 155,900 (uncancelled) option shares were granted to employees under the 2003 Plan, UTMD repurchased 1.4 million of its shares in the open market.
-As of December 31, 2014, 53,500 unexercised option shares remained outstanding under the 2003 Plan.
+At the 2003 Annual Meeting, stockholders approved the 2003 Employees' and Directors' Incentive Plan, under which up to 1.2 million shares could have been granted over the ten-year life of the plan.
+During the same period of time that 153,000 (uncancelled) option shares were granted to employees under the 2003 Plan, UTMD repurchased 1.4 million of its shares in the open market.
+As of December 31, 2017, 16,400 unexercised option shares remained outstanding under the 2003 Plan.

-At the 2013 Annual Meeting, shareholders approved the 2013 Employees' and Directors' Incentive Plan, under which up to 600,000 shares may be granted over the ten-year life of the plan.
-As of December 31, 2014, 37,000 unexercised option shares were outstanding under the 2013 Plan
+At the 2013 Annual Meeting, stockholders approved the 2013 Employees' and Directors' Incentive Plan, under which up to 600,000 shares may be granted over the ten-year life of the plan.
+As of December 31, 2017, 38,000 unexercised option shares were outstanding under the 2013 Plan.